 Timeline of Earth History

-(our moment in
+(our moment in the sun)

-Orders of Magnitude (time)
+Orders of Magnitude in Reference to Time

 is a description of the quantity of a time

 in respect to comparison between differing magnitudes.
 In common usage,